RamenVentures/Operating-Manual/README.md

 To decide if your company might fit our Thesis and we should learn more.

 #### Our Screening Questions
-1. Who are the founders?
+1. Who are the founders and do they have the "3 Ds" (Design, Development, and Distribution)?
 2. What user niche are they trying to solve a problem for?
 3. What problem are they solving for them?
 4. Could this problem be extremely: